MarkKozel/CompOrgEText/docs/Foundations/NumberSystems/RepresentingNumbers.md

 Regardless of the names, It falls to the assembly programmer to identify bits strings that represent fixed-point values.
 Then the architecture can apply the correct conversion to generate the correct decimal value.

 ## Conclusion

+Based on the architecture's design, integer and fractional values can be represented in binary.
+Because digital circuits do not have a decimal-place indication, the assembly program must use the architecture's rules on using fractional values.

+Binary and digital circuits no have have a way to represent a negative value...only positive numbers.
+Using one of the value's bits to indicate the *sign* and the 2's Complement algorithm, binary values can be stored, used, and modified.